johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

 3) Future work to let the parent update the NS RRset for an unsigned zone.

-(More scenarios are needed)
+(More scenarios are needed, also for parents without CDS/CDNSKEY/CSYNC scanner)

-a) Parent without CDS/CDNSKEY/CSYNC scanner

 ## Simple multi-signer Scenario

-This subsection analyses the simple multi-signer scenario
+This subsection analyses the simple multi-signer scenario.

 ### Zone contents

-Lets assume that each signer has a KSK and a ZSK called KSK_A, ZSK_A, KSK_B, and ZSK_B.
+Let's assume that each signer has a KSK and a ZSK called KSK_A, ZSK_A, KSK_B, and ZSK_B.
 Each provider has NS records, NS_A for provider A and NS_B for provider B.